bhavyachopra2024/STUDENT-GRADE-ANALAYZER-/README.md

-# STUDENT-MARKS-ANALAYZER-
+# STUDENT-GRADE-ANALAYZER-

 markdown
-# 📊 Student Marks Analyzer
+# 📊 Student Grade Analyzer

 A simple Python-based project that analyzes student marks using **NumPy** and provides useful statistics such as total, average, highest, lowest marks, and grade evaluation.